acdvorak/edid-parser-ts/README.md

     "edidVersion": 1.3,

     // DisplayID is the modern successor to EDID.
-    // It is embedded *inside* EDID as an extension block.
+    // When present, it is stored as an extension block inside an EDID.
     "displayIdVersion": 1.2,

     // Range of the color palette — i.e., the outer limits of which colors the
     // display can hit (gamut/primaries), not the HDR tone curve.
     "colorGamuts": ["srgb", "display_p3", "rec_2020"],

-    // Bit depth describes how finely it can shade within the active gamut.
+    // Bit depth = how finely the display can shade within the active gamut.
     "maxInputSignalBitDepth": 12,

+    // HDR support
     "supportsHDR10": true,
     "supportsHDR10Plus": true,
     "supportsDolbyVision": false,